 ETD 512 Material Culture Analysis: The Arts and the Consumer Society (Gordon)

 Beyond the two required core courses, students are free to fulfill their specific interests through 9 elective credits (three courses).
 Students may take only one course in any department.

-For a list of possible elective courses, see D. Selected Courses.
+For a list of possible elective courses, see list on the program website.
 Choices should be clustered around a focus.
 For example, one strategy is to take a range of courses related to a specific geographic area, specialization, or time period.
 Other students may choose to pursue a cluster of courses that emphasizes nationally emerging specializations within the field of material culture including courses related to museums/exhibitions, historic preservation, archival technology, or product design.
 Students should work with a material culture faculty member to develop this focus.
 Other courses can be selected as electives from traditional disciplinary approaches and content, but must be approved by the chair of the Material Culture Advisory Committee.
 Students must work closely with both their advisor within their home major and an advisor among material culture advisors to assure that both major and certificate requirements are fulfilled.

 Additional Requirement: minimum GPA of 2.0

-For course information, see the material culture Web site.
+For course information, see the material culture website.